leon-thomm/Ryven/README.md

 Contributing guidelines: [here](https://github.com/leon-thomm/Ryven/blob/dev/CONTRIBUTING.md).

-To support the development of this project, which will decide its future, check out the [ryvencore-qt](https://github.com/leon-thomm/ryvencore-qt) repo where the main development is happening.
-Also notice that there's a *discussions* area in this repo.

 Particularly effective ways to contribute outside direct development of the software include

 - creating examples
 - creating tutorials
 - creating node packages
 - improving documentation

+Also notice that there's a *discussions* area in this repo.

 The docs page on the website is made with [Docsify](https://github.com/docsifyjs/docsify/), so you can improve it by simply editing the markdown.
 The whole [website sources](https://github.com/leon-thomm/ryven-website) are also on GitHub.